 The aim of the down swing movement is to achieve the perfect impact position --- ( see still photos of top professional golfers.)

-At the end of the back swing movement the muscles of the whole body has been wound up to its maximum, and the body is in a fully twisted condition, however at this point you must create a very slight pause before you begin the down swing movement.
+At the end of the back swing movement the full rotation of the shoulders has caused the muscles of the whole body to have been wound up to its maximum, and the body is in a fully twisted condition, however at this point you must create a very slight pause before you begin the down swing movement.

 Down Swing Movement.